sarra-bouhenni/resume/index.md

 I also teach the introductory course *Frameworks for big graphs - GraphX* where the following points are covered:

    * Basic operators for graph loading using GraphX.
-   * Graph transformations and information aggregationusing the graph-parallel paradigm of GraphX.
+   * Graph transformations and information aggregation with the graph-parallel paradigm of GraphX.
-   * Design and implementation of iterative algorithms following the Pregel model on GraphX.
+   * Design and implementation of iterative algorithms based on the Pregel model on top of GraphX.

 August 2017 - December 2017
 :  **Data Science Consultant @ Ya Technologies (Algiers)**